NathanVaughn/msfs-mod-manager/README.md

 ## Disclaimer

 This project is not affiliated with Asobo Studios or Microsoft.
-I am just an aerospace engineer that is working on this in my free time.
+I am an aerospace engineer that is working on this in my free time.
 I may not be very fast in bugfixes or adding new features.

 **Please do not redistribute without permission.**